FARHAN-SAKIB/FARHAN-SAKIB/README.md

 - 📫 You can contact me by email **e.h.farhan.sakib@gmail.com**

-- 📄 If you are Interested to Know about my knowlwdge, experience and chievement [RESUME](https://drive.google.com/file/d/1GT8o67Xz5kzHFNbtFMgXYQ6-sYvbhDSH/view?usp=drive_link)
+- 📄 If you are Interested to Know about my knowlwdge, experience and achievement [RESUME](https://drive.google.com/file/d/1GT8o67Xz5kzHFNbtFMgXYQ6-sYvbhDSH/view?usp=drive_link)

 - ⚡ Fun fact **I think my whole life is full of fun**